ganslate-team/ganslate/docs/package_overview/5_engines.md

 --------------
 ## `Validator`
-The `Validator`class ([source](https://github.com/ganslate-team/ganslate/ganslate/engines/validator_tester.py)) inherits almost all of its properties and functionalities from the `BaseValTestEngine`, and is responsible for performing validation given a model during the training process.
+The `Validator`class (`ganslate.engines.Validator` [source](https://github.com/ganslate-team/ganslate/ganslate/engines/validator_tester.py)) inherits almost all of its properties and functionalities from the `BaseValTestEngine`, and is responsible for performing validation given a model during the training process.
 It is instantiated and utilized within the `Trainer` where it is supplied with its configuration and the model.
 Upon initialization, a `Validator` object executes the following:
 1. Initializes the sliding window inferer, validation data loader, validation tracker, and the validation-test metricizer

 The `run()` method of the `Validator` iterates over the validation dataset and executes the following steps: